sesseor/nostr-relays-list/README.md

 # nostr-relays-list
-nostr relays list that are generated automatically
+nostr relays list that are generated automatically  and updated every 24 hours